 If you’re looking for a chard alternative for your dog, consider other leafy green vegetables like spinach or collards.
 These leafy greens are also packed with nutrients and offer similar health benefits.
 You can also give your dog green beans, peas, or carrots as a healthy treat.

+Can Dogs Eat Swiss Chard?
 The answer to the question is yes; dogs can eat Swiss chard.
-The plant is a good source of fiber, vitamins A and C, potassium, and magnesium.
+The plant is a good source of fibre, vitamins A and C, potassium, and magnesium.
 It also has anti-inflammatory properties.

 Swiss chard can be fed fresh or cooked.
 When cooking Swiss for your dog, remove the stems and leaves from the stalk before serving.